-We sense an urgent sense of hurry in each of these texts.
+We sense special urgency in each of these texts today.
 Ezra forcefully gathers the people, even the teenagers ("children old enough to understand"), to hear about God's guidance through the Torah received by Moses.
 Then Jesus sends out the seventy-two disciples with no provisions, but with an urgent mission to announce that the reign of God is at hand.
 While these texts share a sense of the need to act at once in a decisive way, they part company in their vision of the future.
 Ezra foresees a long stretch of history on earth, for which he prepares his people by renewing the covenant and by teaching them God's written law.. while Jesus announces that human hopes would soon be fulfilled in the reign of God.

-We need Ezra-like leadership also in the Church, someone to speak with authority, whom we can confidently follow.
+In the Church too, we need Ezra-like leadership -- someone to speak with authority, whom we can confidently follow.
 He explained the book of God's law plainly, so that all could understand it.
 The good Lord did not intend the Torah to bring sorrow but joy.
 When Ezra saw his people in tears of repentance, he urged them in a friendly tone, Do not be sad, and do not weep Go, eat rich foods and drink sweet drinks.
 Share with those with nothing prepared.
 Like pope Francis in our time, Ezra urged joy along with sane discipline and so proposed a way of life to last into the future.
-With this kind of inspirational, joyful leadership, our Church can emerge strengthened from the travails of our recent past.
+With inspirational, joyful leadership, our Church can emerge strengthened from the travails of our recent past.
 If we commit ourselves to living under the guidance of God, we have the living presence of Jesus right here, in the midst of us.

-Saint Luke reports Jesus sending out a large group of seventy two, and inviting them to ask the Lord of the harvest to send out still more labourers into the harvest.
-The Lord's work in its various forms cannot be entrusted to just a small little group; it requires a large number of helpers.
+St Luke shows Jesus sending out a large group of seventy-two, and telling them to "ask the Lord of the harvest to send out still more labourers into the harvest."
+The Lord's work in its various forms cannot be carried out by just a small little group; it requires a large number of helpers.
 Because the harvest is great and varied, the more labourers the better.
-This is a very important message for the church in our own day.
+This is an important message for both bishops and faithful in our own day.
 More and more people are needed to take responsibility for the life of the church, for the work of the Lord.

-In sending out this large group, Jesus is not slow to draw attention to the difficulties they will face.
-He anticipates that some towns will not make them feel welcome.
-But Jesus emphasizes that whether people make them welcome or not the disciples are to proclaim, "the kingdom of God is very near to you."
-The Lord is very near whether he is welcomed or not.
+In sending out his spokespeople, Jesus draws attention to the difficulties they will face.
+He anticipates that some towns will not make them welcome.
+But whether people make them welcome or not the disciples are to proclaim, "the kingdom of God is very near to you."
+The Lord is very near whether welcomed or not.
 The Lord is present whether he is received or not.
-The Lord continues to work in and through those who are ready to be his labourers, whether or not that work is appreciated.
-We are constantly confronted by the presence of God's kingdom, God's rule in and through his Son; there is no getting away from that reality.
-The only question is how we are responding to that ultimate reality.
+Jesus continues to work in and through those who are ready to be his labourers, whether or not that work is appreciated.
+We are constantly in the presence of God's kingdom, God's rule among us; there is no getting away from that reality.
+The question is how we respond to that ultimate reality.